Want to boost your sales and close more deals? 20 sales experts share their best tips on using sales analysis data to generate more revenue.

-Goals that focus on increasing a certain tactic or activity are often seen as the most actionable SMART goals, because of the ability to control the primary variable.
+Goals that focus on increasing a certain tactic or activity are often seen as the most actionable SMART sales goals because they can control the primary variable.
 Many of our experts extolled the virtues of activity goals to improve sales results and give teams something to shoot for.

-Many of our experts consider making contacts with leads to be one of the most important activities in the sales cycle.
+Our experts also consider making contact with leads to be one of the most important activities in the sales cycle.

 “While you can’t necessarily control the number of conversions,” says Kevin Picton of Sharpen It – Training and Coaching, “you can set targets for and measure some of the lead-up work that most often results in conversions.
-In particular, whenever we set KPIs for and measured the number of Customer Visits and Frequency of Customer Visits, more leads were generated, and more sales were converted in direct correlation with these activities.”
+In particular, whenever we set KPIs for and measured the number of Customer Visits and Frequency of Customer Visits, more leads were generated.
+More sales were converted in direct correlation with these activities.”

 Taylor Randolph of ParkFellows suggests that sales reps set goals to “increase revenue by $10,000 by acquiring three new clients.” to do this, Randolph says, “Acquire new clients by talking to 20 new leads and following up at least five times per client.”